BrianHGrant/hacko-erproj/README.md

 3. Download XQuartz (_unless you know you don't need it_): https://www.xquartz.org/

+4. Fully restart your comp if you installed XQuartz

-4. Clone this directory and cd into it
+5. Clone this directory and cd into it

-5. Run 'vagrant up'
+6. Run 'vagrant up'.
+The setup may take 5-10 minutes

+7. Once setup finishes installing everything, run 'vagrant ssh' to connect to the virtual box